falkr/ttm4115/pages/unit-requirements.md

 During the design workshop this week, you should elaborate one or two ideas.
 You will then write a Vision and Scope Document for one of these suggestions for this week.

-For tour delivery T1 you also need to deliver such a document for your system.
+For delivery T1 you also need to create such a document describing your system.
 This _can_ be already the one you develop now, but you may find out that you have a better idea.
 Then I recommend to develop another document.
 It is usually not hard to write another Vision and Scope document once you have gone through it for the first time.
 Rather develop a new one than sticking with a system idea that you don't like.

 # Tiles Workshop